Push API usage example

 }

 Finally, the item has a set of permissions.
-Specifying a permission model is necessary when adding an item to a secured Push source that doesn’t itself have a global permission model in its configuration.
-In this example, the item will be accessible by all security identities that are members of the AlphaTeam {group}, except user bob@example.com.
+Specifying a permission model is necessary when adding an item to a secured Push source that doesn’t have a global permission model in its configuration.
+In this example, the item will be accessible to all security identities that are members of the AlphaTeam group, except for user bob@example.com.

 Security identity definition

-You must define the security identities an item permission model refers to, so that allowed users will be able to access an item with access permissions in their query results.
-The following request defines the AlphaTeam group in the security identity provider which has been associated to the secured Push source.
+You must define the security identities that an item permission model refers to, so that allowed users can access an item with access permissions in their query results.
+The following request defines the AlphaTeam group in the security identity provider associated with the secured Push source.

 PUT https://api.cloud.coveo.com/push/v1/organizations/mycoveocloudv2organizationg8tp8wu3/providers/mysecurityidentityprovider8d9s8d/permissions HTTP/1.1